incubyte/incubyte.github.io/content/blog/standup.md

 Focus on the task or story's completeness or challenge.

 This is one of the reasons the meeting becomes boring.
-Because nobody understands what the other person really means, and then they stop paying attention to the other person.
+Because nobody understands what the other person really means, so they stop paying attention to the other person.

 ##### Cutting each other